Gerfalcon: A 96-Year-Old Hero of Dunkirk and Royal Navy Patrol Vessel

 Gerfalcon is not a museam piece she needs to relive as a working vessel!

-Restoration Needs: Gerfalcon's Current Condition
+Restoration Needs: Gerfalcon's 2024 Condition

 In recent years, Gerfalcon has not weathered well and requires significant restoration work to preserve its historic integrity.
 The vessel, despite meticulous previous efforts, now shows signs of wear and deterioration that necessitate careful attention.
 This restoration work will ensure that Gerfalcon continues to stand as a testament to its wartime service and maritime heritage, safeguarding its legacy for future generations.